 - Rear island with one standing blade

-- Talley screw lock rings and scope bases
+- Talley screw lock scope rings and bases

 - Matte blue finish